Trusted Traffic Offense Lawyers

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

 Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in wrongful death lawsuits.
 Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
-Published on September 04, 2020, last updated on September 23, 2020.
+Published on September 04, 2020, last updated on May 17, 2023.

 Speak with trusted Traffic Offense Lawyers today, for free.

-Although this is categorized as a misdemeanor in Georgia, the charge of driving without a valid license can result in prison time in addition to probation and fines.
-This is especially true if you have had previous offenses or were driving under the influence or is what is considered the “Super Speeder” range.
+Although this is categorized as a misdemeanor in Georgia, driving without a valid license can result in prison time, probation, and fines.
+This is especially true if you have had previous offenses or were driving under the influence or what is considered the “Super Speeder” range.

 Be Aware Before Driving on a Suspended License GA

-You might not realize, but even if you are driving with an expired license in Georgia, it can result in serious repercussions requiring a skilled lawyer especially if while you are driving, you commit vehicular homicide or some other criminal offense.
+You might not realize, but even if you are driving with an expired license in Georgia, it can result in serious repercussions requiring a skilled lawyer, especially if, while you are driving, you commit vehicular homicide or some other criminal offense.

-That is why it is essential to maintain a current driver’s license if you are driving in the state of Georgia.
+That is why it is essential to maintain a current driver’s license if you are driving in Georgia.
 If you are apprehended and charged with driving without a license, you should seek the advice of an experienced counselor in GA.